WestDiscGolf/DuploMeteo/readme.md

 I've purposefully implemented an action filter which will run for any endpoint which has the `MatchesLatLongAttribute`.
 The rationale behind this being that our Lat/Long is sufficiently unique and idempotent that it acts as our primary key for our data later down the chain.
 The POST endpoint has a fluent validator set up which ensures that we do pass in valid data when saving.

 However, assigning a fluent validator to a basic GET/DELETE endpoint which just accepts route parameters is a hassle, at least from what I gather.
 As such, the attribute comes into play.
 In order to reduce load on the system, and properly convey to the user if they have passed data in a malformed fashion, we will throw a 400 with an object explaining what went wrong.
 This is explicitly to prevent the system from having to try to read/delete from the cache/db when we know there will be nothing to do as the provided parameters were incorrect.

+No test cases were written for this as the logic is very much 1 : 1 as to what the fluent validator does, so testing this would be duplicating test cases.